📅 PSLE 2026 Guide

 The AL system is designed to reduce fine differentiation and unhealthy competition.
 Instead of ranking students against each other using a bell curve, each AL band corresponds to a fixed range of raw marks.
 This means a student's score depends only on their own performance, not how others do.

 The table below shows the approximate raw mark ranges for each Achievement Level.
-These thresholds are set by SEAB and may vary slightly from year to year, but the ranges shown are a reliable guide:
+The AL bands are fixed — MOE has published the same mark ranges since AL grading was introduced in 2021 — so the ranges shown are a reliable guide:

 How the total PSLE score works: A student who scores AL 1 in all four subjects would have a total PSLE score of 4 (the best possible).
 A student scoring AL 5 across all subjects would total 20.
 Secondary school posting is based on this total score — lower is better.